X

 Japanese Honorific Suffix: “San”, “Sama”, “Kun”, and “Chan”

 The Japanese honorific suffix is something you learn first and use every day when you learn Japanese.
 They can be confusing, but it’s easy to learn the basics.
-They reflect the Japanese culture and knowing and using them makes you immerse in the Japanese community pretty easily.
+They reflect the Japanese culture, and knowing and using them quickly immerses you in the Japanese community.

 1. San: Sir/Madam – Japanese Honorific Suffix